marcosrachid/java8_oca_study/README.md

 for-each: for (A) B, being A specific "for-each" statement that sets a non Collection or non array value to be treated in B execution, from a Collection or array value.

+The conditionals within the loops, cannot be set to be constant true, it must have a way to break or at least make it unclear if the loop will be infinite or not.

 ## Working with Methods and Encapsulation

 modifiers(from most acess to least):